GrantStreetGroup/grantstreetgroup.github.io/HealthCheck.md

             {
                "id" : "subcheck_3",
                "status" : "CRITICAL",
-               "info" : "Check failed to do the thing it set out to do", }
+               "info" : "Check failed to do the thing it set out to do" }
          ]
       }
-   ]
+   ],
    "tags" : [
       "my_app",
       "multi_check"